ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 Any discarded, incomplete and unexplored ideas/opinions, which are not complete enough to be "Considered Alternatives", can be written here.
 For example, if it is obvious that the idea does not even solve the problem.
+Unlike the main decisions and considered alternatives text in the notes does not need rationale.

 Furthermore, the author, acknowledgements, dates etc. can be written here.